redhat-openstack/website/source/uncategorized/frequently-asked-questions.html.md

 ## What is the relationship between RDO and Red Hat OpenStack?

 RDO is a community-supported OpenStack distribution that tracks the latest version of OpenStack upstream, beginning with OpenStack Grizzly.
-RHOS is a commercially-supported product from Red Hat.
-Initially, RHOS will be based on the Folsom release of OpenStack.
+Red Hat OpenStack is a commercially-supported product from Red Hat.
+Initially, Red Hat OpenStack will be based on the Folsom release of OpenStack.

 <Category:Documentation>